EVIDENCE

 Dying Declaration

-It is an statement, written or verbal, made by a person to the bonafide authority, who is dying as a result of some unlawful act, relating to the material fact of cause of his death or bearing on the circumstances.
+It is a statement, written or verbal, made by a person to a bona fide authority, who is dying as a result of some unlawful act, relating to the material fact of the cause of his death or bearing on the circumstances.

 Dying Deposition

-It is a statement of a person under oath, who is dying as a result of some unlawful act, relating to the material fact of cause of his death or bearing on the circumstances, recorded by the Magistrate in the presence of the accused or his lawyer, who is allowed to cross examine the declarant.
+It is a statement of a person under oath, who is dying as a result of some unlawful act, relating to the material fact of the cause of his death or bearing on the circumstances, recorded by the Magistrate in the presence of the accused or his lawyer, who is allowed to cross-examine the declarant.

 Medical Evidence